disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

 # Motivation

-I deployed WordPress in AWS primarily as a learning process.
+I deployed WordPress in AWS primarily as a learning experience.
 For ten years it served as a great personal webpage and it compelled me to interact with a number of different AWS features and services.
 However, the rising cost and constant manual updates became a burden and I began to look for a simple alternative.

 Github Pages uses a regular `git` repo to host website content (mostly in markdown) which is processed by Jekyll and built into a static site.
 It is free to use and has support for custom domains.

 But how do I convert my existing site?
-Hopefully not another "learning process"...
+Hopefully not another "learning experience"...

 <!--more-->